coderanger/coderanger.net/content/posts/overtesting.md

 So far so good, we've got some code in a recipe, declared it a "unit", figured out what its input node attributes are, and figured out the desired outputs in terms of what changes should be made to the system.
-In production those input node attributes might come from a role or a policy, but both of those would be outside of the "unit boundary".
+In production, those input node attributes might come from a role or a policy, but both of those would be outside of the "unit boundary".
 The idea of a unit test is to test _just_ the code unit under consideration and nothing else.
 If you imagine a wall around your recipe code, everything has to be either inside the unit or outside it.
-For a unit test we want to fake as much as possible outside the unit's wall so that bugs in that code don't affect the test for what's inside the unit.
+For a unit test we want to fake as much as possible outside the unit's wall so that bugs in that code don't affect the test.
 This fakery takes two main forms: fixture data and stubs.
 Fixtures allow inserting known, canned data as inputs to our unit.
 For node attributes, this generally takes the form of setting the attribute data in the `SoloRunner` (or `ServerRunner`) constructor so we know exactly what values are being set and where.
-Stubs can also help with getting input data to the right place, with helpers like `stub_data_bag_item` or `stub_command`, or RSpec's [fully features mocks and stubs support](https://www.relishapp.com/rspec/rspec-mocks/docs).
+Stubs can also help with getting input data to the right place, with helpers like `stub_data_bag_item` or `stub_command`, or RSpec's [fully featured mocks and stubs support](https://www.relishapp.com/rspec/rspec-mocks/docs).

 So we have our unit's inputs ready to go either through fixture data or stubs.
 Next is to figure out how to analyze the outputs.
 In RSpec (which ChefSpec is built on top of), this is the domain of [matchers](https://www.relishapp.com/rspec/rspec-expectations/docs).
 Because we want unit tests to be isolated from each other and to run quickly, we don't allow Chef to actually make any changes to the system.
-ChefSpec automatically blocks all provider actions, and just records what Chef _would have probably done_.
-We then write some matchers against this "probably would have happened" data the ChefSpec gathered and **bam** we have a unit test.
+ChefSpec automatically blocks all provider actions, and records what Chef _would have done_.
+We then write some matchers against this "probably would have happened" data that ChefSpec gathered and **bam** we have a unit test.

 The key points here are that we only tested a single unit, kept that unit as isolated as possible, and compared the outputs from known inputs.

 ## Writing an Integration Test

-With unit tests in the bag, next up is integration tests.
+With unit tests in the bag, next up are integration tests.
 Test Kitchen is the nexus point here but this involves a lot of tools.
-Usually these days the actual tests will be in either Serverspec or InSpec, but Test Kitchen acts as the control system for managing all the various steps so it's what most people think of.
+These days the actual tests will be in either Serverspec or InSpec, but Test Kitchen acts as the control system for managing all the various steps so it's what most people think of.